 The teaching assistantship course allows students to participate in the instructional development of a course and to learn about teaching methodologies and course development.
 The teaching assistant has definite instructional responsibilities in the class as well as an instructional component in which the assistant learns how to teach.
 The assistant engages in regular discussions with the faculty member concerning the course and teaching methodology.
+FERPA regulations must be met.
 The following policies govern assistantships:

-- A student may earn up to four credits for teaching assistantships, in one four-credit course or in any combination of courses. - Permission of the instructor and the department chair - Course credit toward major or minor requirements is a departmental decision. - The course will be graded unless the student chooses the Pass/Fail option.
-If the department allows the credit to count toward a major requirement, the student may not select a Pass/Fail option; the course must be graded. - The credits granted should follow regular guidelines for the department and may differ with the nature of the course (lecture, laboratory or studio). - Teaching assistantships are limited to junior and senior students except by permission of the instructor.
+- A student may earn up to four credits for teaching assistantships in one four-credit course or in any combination of courses. - Permission of the instructor and the department chair is required. - Course credit toward major or minor requirements is a departmental decision. - The course will be graded unless the student chooses the Pass/Fail option. - If the department allows the credit to count toward a major requirement, the student may not select a Pass/Fail option and the course must be graded. - The credits granted should follow regular guidelines for the department and may differ with the nature of the course (lecture, laboratory or studio). - Teaching assistantships are limited to junior and senior students except by permission of the instructor. - The assistant must work in a 100- or 200-level course. - The student must have received a B (3.00) or better in the course or its equivalent or by permission of the instructor.

-- The assistant must work in a 100- or 200-level course. - The student must have received a B (3.00) or better in the course or its equivalent. - The student must have a minimum 3.00 cumulative grade point average or permission of the instructor
+• The student must have a minimum 3.00 cumulative grade point average or permission of the instructor